Promoting Academic Excellence and Social Responsibility

 Our Mission

-The Society The Society of Black Archaeologists (SBA) centers the histories and material cultures of global Black and African communities in archaeological research.
+The Society of Black Archaeologists (SBA) centers the histories and material cultures of global Black and African communities in archaeological research.
 By providing a strong network, mentorship, and educational access, the SBA works to resolve the ongoing systemic exclusion of Black and African scholars and communities from the field of archaeology.
 The SBA aims to provide avenues of engagement and training that will prepare Black and African scholars and communities to be active participants in the documentation, excavation, preservation, and interpretation of Black and African heritage.

 Our Vision